Thinking about SDGs with university students: Action support project

 Professor Tatsuro Sato of Tama Art University

 In 1981, he joined Asahi Tsushinsha Co., Ltd. (later ADK).
-After working as a copywriter, he was in charge of personnel, organization, training, and vision formulation for the creative department of over 200 people.
+After working as a copywriter, he was in charge of personnel affairs, organization, training, vision formulation, etc. for the creative department of over 200 people.
 He currently serves as a professor at Tama Art University and the representative of the Communication Lab.

 Experts (regional issues perspective)